 SEC.
-1.06 QUESTIONS PRIOR TO DEADLINE FOR RECEIPT OF PROPOSALS
+1.06 QUESTIONS PRIOR TO DEADLINE FOR RECEIPT OF PROPOSALS complex and may require a written amendment to the RFP.
+The procurement officer will make that decision.

 All questions must be in writing and directed to the procurement officer.
 The interested party must confirm telephone conversations in writing.